cfsworkload/blue-messenger/README.md

 	* In the "Target*:" field select your region
 	* In the "Organization*:" field select your desired org
 	* In the "Space*:" field select your Bluemix Space you want to deploy to
-	* In the "Application Name" field put "Mosca-Cloudant"
+	* In the "Application Name" field put the host name you specified in your manifest.yml
 	* In the "Host" field put "Mosca-Cloudant"
 	* In the "Domain" field leave default at "mybluemix.net"
 	* Click "Save"